mu-opensource/Morpx-docs-en/MUVS3/MUVS3_MicroPython/MUVS3_MicroPython_Guide_en.md

 MuVisionSensor.LedSetColor(led, detected_color, undetected_color, level)
 ```

-Explanations of these parameters：
+Explanations of these parameters:

-led：the LED you want to configure, the available values
+led: the LED you want to configure, the available values

 `Led1`

 `Led2`

-detected_color：colors which are detected，the available values as follows
+detected_color: colors which are detected, the available values as follows

 `LedClose`